LUTGraphGroup/GADRC.github.io-/agkphormer.github.io-main/README.md

 ## Overview

-A web tool to find diseases associated with specific metabolites.
+A web tool to find drug associated with specific diseases.

 ## Features